pradyot-09/GDSE2020/blog3.md

 In general, offshoring has been proven to be excellent management tool when done correctly for improving cost, productivity, and quality.
 However, with changes in economic factors across the globe, organisations need to reconfirm their strategy.
 Moreover, there are many emerging attractive nearshore locations for USA and Western Europe, which will have increasing role to play in future of nearshoring.
 We do not suggest that far shoring will disappear as a viable strategy; however, nearshoring helps in overcoming some of the drawbacks of far shoring discussed in this blog.
 Rather, a consideration of nearshore support/delivery should be part of any outsourcing decisions and increasingly, we believe, organizations must diversify their portfolio of nearshore and offshore operations in order to minimise economic, operational, geopolitical and cultural risk, while optimising competencies and costs.
 Organizations need find flexible balance between far shore, nearshore and onsite delivery, suggesting **combination of far shoring and nearshoring** a better alternative than just far shoring or nearshoring.

 We discussed several factors which will likely drive the trend of nearshoring in near future.
 The future looks quite bright for software development nearshoring as the market will continue to grow and some companies start to think about reshoring (then settle for nearshoring).
-After all, nearshoring companies to be economical as well as take advantage of highly skilled talent that they might not otherwise be able to access.
+After all, nearshoring enables companies to be economical and take advantage of highly skilled talent that they might not otherwise be able to access.
 And since talent shortages are only going to get worse, it looks like software development outsourcing teams are going to become increasingly valuable.

+That concludes our series of blogposts about nearshoring in the context of Globally Distributed Software Engineering.
+We hope you have …

 # References